poteng/mC-to-MIPS-compiler/README.txt

+# mC-to-MIPS-compiler

 This is a compiler which compiles a C-like language (minimal C) into MIPS assembly language.

-Instruction:
+Scanner: Lex
+Parser/Semantic Analyzer: Yacc
+Code generator: C

+#How to run it
 parser.y
 scanner.l
 driver.c